The Ripple Effect of Grenfell Legislation on Material Supply and Façade Design

 Civil Engineering

-Our Civil Engineering specialists have a wealth of experience and extensive in-house expertise built up over 40 years.
+Our Civil Engineering specialists have extensive expertise built up over 40 years with a full range of professional civil engineering services

 Structural Engineering

-We design ingenious, sustainable structures that bring architectural visions to life, enhancing communities and supporting a resilient future.
+Our Structural Engineering team design sustainable structures that bring architectural visions to life, enhancing communities and supporting a resilient future.

 Fire Engineering

-Wintech can provide expert specialist fire engineering consultancy and advice at every stage of the project whether it is a new build, refurbishment, remediation or existing building.
+Wintech can provide expert specialist fire engineering consultancy and advice at every stage of the project - new build or existing.

 Our Building Design (MEP) Consultants bring a depth of operational experience and coordinated expertise to our client’s projects.